PlatformAwareProgramming/CloudClusters.jl/README.md

 5
 ```

 As shown in the example, the default number of worker processes per cluster node is 1.
 However, the user may create N worker processes per cluster node using the ```node_process_count => N``` parameter in the contract specification.
-In the following contract, the number of worker processes per cluster node is set to 2.
+For example, in the following contract, the number of worker processes per cluster node is set to 2:

 ```julia
 @cluster  node_count => 4  node_process_count=>2  node_machinetype => EC2Type_T3_xLarge